-Foreword 4
+Foreword 5

-Introduction 5
+Introduction 7

-The power of data and information 6

 Where are we now?
-6
+7

+The power of data and information

-Tipping point 8
+Tipping point

-Ways of working 8
+Ways of working g

 Collaborative working 10

 Collaborating with our partners 10

 Investing in our staff 11

 Taking advantage of Cloud based services 11

 Financial challenges 12

 Digital for our service users 12

-Moving forward 13
+Moving forward 12

 Appendix A: How will our staff benefit?
 14

-The station Watch Manager 15
+The fire station watch 15

-The Station Manager 16
+The Station Commander 16

 The Borough Commander 17

-The Control Room Watch 18
+The control room watch 18

-The Fire Safety Inspecting Officer 19
+The fire safety inspecting officer 19

-The Community Safety Officer 20
+The community safety officer 20

-The People Services Manager 21
+The People Services manager 21

-Appendix B: Our top priorities now 22
+Appendix R: Our top priorities now 22